cliffordkleinsr/intuitive/Documentation.md

 #### Overview

-We use rolled our own auth for authentication with the assistance of **lucia** and the **Copenhagen Book**.
+We rolled our own authentication with the assistance of **Lucia** and the **Copenhagen Book**.
 Lucia is an open source project to provide resources on implementing authentication using JavaScript and TypeScript.
 The Copenhagen Book provides a general guideline on implementing auth in web applications.
 It is free, open-source, and community-maintained.

 #### Sessions